dentarg/auth0-blog/_posts/2016-09-29-angular-2-authentication.markdown

 * `app.module.ts` - Defines our global app dependencies
 * `app-routing.module.ts` - Defines our app's routes

 Each Angular component we write will have at a minimum the `*.component.ts` file, the others are optional.
 Our application is going to have three components.
 The main or root component, a component to display the public deals, and a component to display private deals.
-For our root component, we'll inline the template, and styles.
+For our root component, we'll inline the template and styles.
 Let's make the following edits and run the following CLI commands:

 * Delete `app.component.css` and `app.component.html` files.
 We'll define all we need for our root component in the `app.component.ts` file.
 * Create a `public-deals` component by running `ng g c public-deals --no-spec`.
 This component will take care of getting and displaying the public deals data.